JDBC performance tuning with optimal fetch size

-Tuning performance using fetch size is an old technique some of you might already be using this technique; some may knew about this but may not have implemented.
-Recently I implemented in my current project, would like to share my experience.
+Tuning performance using fetch size is an old technique some of you might already be using this configuration; some may know about it but may not have implemented.
+Recently I have implemented in my current project, would like to share my experience.
 In a typical production environment database and application will be running on different physical server.
 Even if you have high-end server class machine the network traffic between application and database server is one of the key factor of your application performance.

 When I was working on MySQL I felt its performance is always better than SQL Server and Oracle.
 The reason is by default, ResultSets are completely retrieved from database server.